dantetam/boardgame/README.md

 ## Victory Conditions

-The default victory condition that lasts all game on top of other victory cards unless otherwise specified, is that the last player alive wins by themselves.
+The default victory condition that lasts all game on top of other victory cards unless otherwise specified, is that the last player alive wins by themselves (at the full end of any effects, counters, and turns).
 "Victory Condition" cards, when played, are shared across the group.
 You may fulfill the default and/or new victory condition to win.
 Once any number of people win, everyone else loses instantly.

 House rule: the winners of the last game draw only four cards in individual mode.